 It’s not uncommon to want to wait until the very first moment when your eyes meet for the ceremony to see each other.
 In fact, there are a couple alternative options couples not doing a first look can consider.
 The first is doing a letter/gift to your betrothed via Best Man and Maid of Honor or even by your mothers.
 The other is to share a private moment without your eyes meeting.
 Such as, around a corner, with a door between you or back to back.
 This still gives you a chance to connect and spend a couple moments together alone just before you go down the aisle.

-Featured Images by Lindsay Blair Photography.
+Featured photos are by Lindsay Blair Photography.

 This Tips & Advice piece was submitted by Ema Hadziselimovic, a trusted local wedding professional and talented writer.